Gaspard Monge: 1764–1818

-A fort should protect the defenders.
-That is, from any point on the terrain outside, there cannot be direct line of sight into defending positions inside.
-This is a complex problem, since to counter the development of artillery, European forts was becoming increasingly complicated in their geometry, as represented by the star fort.
+Computing the défilement is a complex problem, since to counter the development of artillery, European forts was becoming increasingly complicated in their geometry, as represented by the star fort.
 The famous military engineer Vauban proposed a slow and manual process to measure the défilement.
 Soldiers would be sent to strategically critical positions outside the fort.
 At each position, they would measure the shape of the polygonal line created by the upper edge of the curtain wall.
 This creates a sequence of triangles that together create a polygonal dome in space.
 The space under the polygonal dome would then be the défilement of the walls, within which the defenders are safe from direct lines of sight.

-There was an established method for doing this which involved lengthy calculations but Monge devised a way of solving the problems by using drawings.
-At first his solution was not accepted, since it had not taken the time judged to be necessary, but upon examination the value of the work was recognised, and Monge's exceptional abilities were recognised.
+Other than the observational method, there was also an established method for doing this, which involved lengthy calculations that would take a week, but Monge devised a way of solving the problems by using drawings.
+At first his solution was not accepted, since it had only taken two days, but upon examination the value of the work was recognised, and Monge's exceptional abilities were recognised.
+The essence of Monge's method was to graphically construct visibility cones.
+For example, consider a hemisphere H, with a raised point p above H, representing a point on the fortification wall.
+The visibility cone at p is a cone that is tangent to H and apexed at p.
 Continuing his researches, Monge began the subject descriptive geometry, which was kept as a French military secret for years.

 After Bossut left the École Royale du Génie, Monge took his place in January 1769, and in 1770 he was also appointed instructor in experimental physics.

 In 1777, Monge married Cathérine Huart, who owned a forge.
 This led Monge to develop an interest in metallurgy.
 In 1780 he became a member of the French Academy of Sciences; his friendship with chemist C. L. Berthollet began at this time.
 In 1783, after leaving Mézières, he was, on the death of É. Bézout, appointed examiner of naval candidates.
 Although pressed by the minister to prepare a complete course of mathematics, he declined to do so on the grounds that this would deprive Mme Bézout of her only income, that from the sale of the textbooks written by her late husband.
 In 1786 he wrote and published his Traité élémentaire de la statique.